PressKitHero/presskithero.github.io/_posts/2015-10-20-shopify-speed.markdown

 I reduced my slider to only two slides, chopping off another **600kb** and making the site another few hundred milliseconds faster.
 Totally worth it.

-## Step 3: Reduze the number of apps installed
+## Step 3: Reduce the number of apps installed

 Although a little faster, my site still gets a pretty bad performance grade on Google Pagespeed Insights and Pingdom.
 I wonder if it's because the site makes **71 http requests?!?**